mmistakes/so-simple-theme/_mnprdocs/uber.md

   - /projects/MNPRX/docs/uber/
 ---

 Materials give the surface properties to 3D objects, which are then projected to an image.
 Therefore, it is crucial to understand what features materials can provide, especially in a non-photorealistic rendering context where everything is possible.
-It can take some time to fully master the _mnpr_uber_ material, but hopefully this documentation will make the learning curve manageable.
 {: .top2}

 The _mnpr_uber_ material is developed to meet most painterly shading requirements in real-time.
 Built using the _ShaderFX_ framework, it is entirely contained within the node-based [_ShaderFX Graph_](#shaderfx-graph) and can be modified to fit any shading requirements by look development artists.
-However, most settings and attributes are easily accessible from the _Attribute Editor_ when the material is selected, as shown below.
+However, most _settings_ and _attributes_ are easily accessible from the _Attribute Editor_ when the material is selected, as shown below.

-A ShaderFX material has two types of 'attributes': [**Settings**](.#settings) and [**Attributes**](.#painterly-shading).
-They work quite differently so its important to consider them as separate entities.
+A _ShaderFX_ material has two types of 'attributes': [**Settings**](.#settings) and [**Attributes**](.#painterly-shading).
+They work differently so consider them as separate entities.
 {: .notice--info}

 -------------